Graduate Program FAQs

 Absolutely!
 Your resume will be stronger if you apply with a Masters degree, because you will have the opportunity to present your work in professional settings, and develop leadership skills as a teaching assistant in our laboratory courses.

-What is the minimum GPA needed to be accepted to the MS or IDPBS program?
+What is the minimum GPA needed to be accepted to the MS or IDPBBC program?

 A competitive applicant will have an overall GPA of 3.0 or greater and a GPA in their major of 3.2 or greater.

-What are the minimum GRE scores needed to be accepted to the MS or IDPBS program?
+What are the minimum GRE scores needed to be accepted to the MS or IDPBBC program?

 Is there a language requirement?